 Universities & Colleges in Ohio

-Located in the Midwestern part of the United States, Ohio is the 7th most populated state with more than 11 million inhabitants.
+Located in the Midwestern part of the United States, Ohio is the 7th most populated state (and 34th largest by area) with more than 11.5 million inhabitants.
 This state is enclosed by the Great Lakes Region and experiences a humid continental climate.
 The summers in Ohio are hot and humid, whereas the winters are snowy and cold.
 The capital and the most populated city of the state is Columbus, which also is home of The Franklin University, Ohio State University, Capital University, and Ohio Dominican University.

 The Ohio's geographic location is an asset for its economic growth and expansion.
 The economy of Ohio is transitioning from manufacturing to service sector.
 The top sectors in the state include Aerospace and Defense, Healthcare, Pharmacies, Rubber and plastics and Chemicals.
 Ohio also has almost 28 fortune 500 companies such as Kroger Co, Wal-Mart, Kroger , Cardinal Health, AK Steel Corporation, Procter & Gamble to name a few.